Life insurance for children pays out if your child dies or is diagnosed with a serious illness or condition during the policy’s term.

 There are lots of options when it comes to child life insurance.
 But, depending on what you’re looking for, life insurance for children might not be the right way forward for you.

 If you’re looking for something to help your children if something happened to you, there are alternatives.
-You don’t really need insurance for children.
+You don’t really need life insurance for children.

 If you only want your child to get a payout if you die, they don’t need their own policy.
 If you want the money to go to your child directly, you can set up your policy in trust, so they get it when they’re old enough.